Brunswick House Wedding Photography

 With no artificial lighting during the marriage, this tested my low light lenses and cutting edge cameras to their limits!
 A couple of years ago I wouldn’t have dreamt of shooting wedding photographs at 12800 iso but with the latest Sony full frame BSI-CMOS sensor, the grain and noise suppression is extraordinarily effective.
 Combine this with fast f1.4 prime lenses and image stabilisation that nails tack sharp pictures even when hand held at 1/8th of a second.
 The resulting photos are brighter than the human eye can see while preserving the spirit and flavour of the Asylum Chapel.
 Capturing this unique ambience would have been impossible using distracting flash.
 Being able to capture the atmosphere and character using available light is one of the things I enjoy most about my photography.

-A Good Old Fashion Knees Up at Brunswick House
+A Good Old Fashion Knees Up At Brunswick House

 After the ceremony, the guests were spirited away to the wedding reception in a London Routemaster Party Bus, retro fitted with disco lighting!
 We arrived for drinks and delicious canapés.
 The guests spread throughout the different rooms, each a shrine to grand Victoriana and stylish antiques.
 I was very tempted by an art deco floor lamp but the whole venue was committed to Mark & Jonathan’s wedding for the day so the antique shop was closed.
 Probably for the best!

 The sun had set even before Mark & Jonathan’s wedding ceremony and by the time we arrived at Brunswick House it was properly dark.
 I’m a documentary photographer but love the chance to get some relaxed portraits of the newlyweds away from the bustle of the wedding reception.
-Brunswick House looks somewhat incongruous, a grand 18th century house encircled by cast iron railings and gardens situated within Vauxhall roundabout.
+Brunswick House looks somewhat incongruous, a grand 18th century house encircled by cast iron railings and gardens situated within Vauxhall roundabout in the heart of the city.
 Had there been some daylight left, I’d have suggested a little 15-20 minute portrait photography walk.
 There’s Vauxhall Park or the open spaces behind the Royal Vauxhall Tavern where my dance class do their sports day – I know the surrounding area well!
 As it happened we stole five minutes for posed photography as the guests found their seats for the meal.
 We snapped some night portrait photos on the steep steps to the imposing front door.

 Guests spread throughout the raised ground floor for the reception.
 The intimate room sizes and exquisite furniture makes you feel very much at home.
 Plenty of quiet space for guests to chat while the kids dance to the wedding band in the next door rooms.
 Food is served upstairs.
 The adjoining rooms make for a very inviting dining room, perfect for speeches in the round.
 The staff were friendly and the comfort catering was excellent.
 Home-made banana pudding fit for discerning foodies!
 Jackson Boxer (Orasay, Notting Hill) and Frank Boxer (Frank’s Café, Peckham) own the hospitality side of the business.
 They’ll be glad to work with you to plan your event.
 There’s also a cool speak easy style basement meaning dancing can continue until 1am without disturbing the neighbours.
 Because of the room zoning, this really is a very versatile space for weddings and events.
 The traditional lighting is excellent for photography and the bulbs don’t strobe or mess with the colour.
 These days, it’s all too common to have to shoot around extreme wall lighting to avoid silhouetting people in the photographs.
 Beautiful Chandeliers are an atmospheric yet photogenic way to light with the glow spreading from the centre of the room out.